 Add almonds and water to high speed blender.
 I use a Vitamix.
 Blend on maximum for 2-3 minutes.

-If desired, strain the milk using a nut bag or cheesecloth.
+If desired, strain the milk using a nut bag or 90-grade cheesecloth.
 Or ditch the nut bag and grab an old pair of nylons.
 The remaining pulp can be used in okara recipes for pancakes, cookies and more.

 *Soaking any tree nut or seed is beneficial.
 As nuts /seeds are biologically designed to germinate and grow into a plant, many of the healthy enzymes potentially available remain locked until ideal conditions activate their release.
 Also, as they absorb water, they become softer, and easier to digest, which maximizes nutrient absorption in your body.
 If you want to take it a step further, allow the almonds to sprout by placing the soaked almonds in a glass jar in the refrigerator for about 2 days.
 Sprouting releases a fat-burning enzyme called lipase AND sprouted nuts and seeds are even sweeter…no added sugar required!